PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 # Using Reinforcement Learning to Personalize Daily Step Goals for a Collaborative Dialogue with a Virtual Coach

-This github repository contains the code for the chatbot Steph that is created for the thesis project: Using Reinforcement Learning to Personalize Daily Step Goals for a Collaborative Dialogue with a Virtual Coach.
-Steph was used to gather data dring an observational study.
+This GitHub repository contains the code for the chatbot Steph that is created for the thesis project: Using Reinforcement Learning to Personalize Daily Step Goals for a Collaborative Dialogue with a Virtual Coach.
+Steph was used to gather data during an observational study.
 Please refer to our [OSF pre-registration](https://doi.org/10.17605/OSF.IO/6JQPK) for more details on our observational study.
 For our code for the reinforcement learning model based on the collected data during the conversation sessions, please refer to our [published data and code](https://doi.org/10.4121/6f8e6750-7494-4226-b6f9-299a9edbb077).
+A demo video of a dialog with Steph can be found [here](https://youtu.be/FSpG-G0zc-o).

 ## Dialogue flow

-During the observational study, participants were aksed to interact with our chatbot Steph for at most five consequetive days.
+During the observational study, participants were asked to interact with our chatbot Steph for at most five consecutive days.
 The figure below visualizes the flow of the dialogue with Steph during the different days of the observational study.

 <img src = "Readme_images/High-level dialogue flow.png" title="Dialogue flow.">